maskedcoder/CartoonJS/README.markdown

 ## Copyright and License

-Copyright &copy; 2013 Andrew Myers
+Copyright &copy; 2013 Andrew Myers (The Masked Coder)

 Licensed under the MIT license